babsonnexus/stream-link-manager-for-channels/README.md

 ---
 # Troubleshooting / FAQ
-### My Streaming Service is missing
+### [SLM] My Streaming Service is missing
 First, make sure you have selected the correct country code and saved.
 If that is already done, please make a request for the missing service by filling out [this form](https://forms.gle/APyd1t8qs3nhpKRy9).
 Note that JustWatch is responsible for the availability of Streaming Services and SLM is just a downstream consumer.

-### What is the difference between Streaming Services with similar names (i.e., Apple TV vs. Apple TV Plus or Amazon Video vs. Amazon Prime Video)?
+### [SLM] What is the difference between Streaming Services with similar names (i.e., Apple TV vs. Apple TV Plus or Amazon Video vs. Amazon Prime Video)?
 Should I select both, or is it redundant?
 JustWatch is responsible for the list of Streaming Services and their definitions, as such there is no specific guidance from the perspective of this program.
 However, it is most likely a question of content.
 For instance, "Apple TV" is Apple's generic name for all streaming content available for purchase and/or rent, just as "Amazon Video" is for Amazon.
 Each have exclusive content available for paying subscribers, hence "Apple TV Plus" and "Amazon Prime Video".
 Notably, in these highlighted examples, if you make your settings to have either the basic tier or the subscription tier as the top priority, the Stream Links that are generated will be exactly the same, therefore they will launch the same apps on your device.
 Due to this, if you have access to the subscription tier, then it may be redundant to have both.
 Nevertheless, that might not be the case for these or other services with multiple tiers and/or separate apps.

 For example, say your Streaming Services were this: